carldurand/drum-kit/README.md

-Basic Algorithm Scripting: Factorialize a Number Return the factorial of the provided integer.

-If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.
+Given a positive integer num, return the sum of all odd Fibonacci numbers that are less than or equal to num.

-Factorials are often represented with the shorthand notation n!

-For example: 5! = 1 * 2 * 3 * 4 * 5 = 120

-Only integers greater than or equal to zero will be supplied to the function.
+The first two numbers in the Fibonacci sequence are 1 and 1.
+Every additional number in the sequence is the sum of the two previous numbers.
+The first six numbers of the Fibonacci sequence are 1, 1, 2, 3, 5 and 8.

+For example, sumFibs(10) should return 10 because all odd Fibonacci numbers less than or equal to 10 are 1, 1, 3, and 5.